tedtop/minuteman/SUPABASE_SETUP.md

 ### 4. Tank Configuration

-Tank configuration is stored in `proxy-server.js` in the `tankConfig` object:
+Tank configuration is stored in `/api/fuel_farm/tanks.js` in the `tankConfig` object:

 - **T1-T6**: 12,000 gallon capacity at 86" max level (Avgas for T1, Jet A for T2-T6)
 - **T7**: 18,034 gallon capacity at 97" max level (Jet A)

-To modify tank configuration, edit the `tankConfig` object in `proxy-server.js`.
+To modify tank configuration, edit the `tankConfig` object in `/api/fuel_farm/tanks.js`.

 ## How It Works

 ### Database Connection

-- Server tests Supabase connection on startup
+- Serverless functions test Supabase connection on each request
 - Connection status is displayed in the frontend
 - If database is offline, readings cannot be saved but the app continues to work